Mailchimp has delightfully enjoyed a dominant position in the email marketing industry for the last couple of years.

-Drip has a customizable pricing structure starting from $19 a month.
+Drip has a customizable pricing structure starting at $19 a month.

 MailerLite is a fast-growing email marketing app, offering tons of interesting functions at a very affordable price.

-It has a clean dashboard to ease navigation and versatile campaign options to customize your email sequence, including RSS driven campaign.
+It has a clean dashboard to ease navigation and versatile campaign options to customize your email sequence, including RSS-driven campaigns.

-While its workflow is not as extensive as Drip, some of its automation features are extremely useful.
+While its workflow is not as extensive as Drip’s, some of its automation features are extremely useful.
 For instance, you can choose to schedule your email according to your target market time zone.